 Sara is a roman native, traveller, dreamer, addicted to painting and fascinated by all expressions of art.
 She is a licensed tour guide of Rome and the Vatican, speaks fluent English, French and Spanish and at school also learnt some German!
 Not only does Sara love languages but foreign cultures and traditions too.
 She graduated with a degree in foreign languages at the "Roma Tre" University and after finishing she started to travel to many countries to improve her knowledge, accent and professional skills.
 She loves her career as a guide and finds it incredibly interesting.
 She has worked for several cruise tour operators such as royal Caribbean, Carnival, Celebrity cruises, Princess Cruises, Norwegian Cruise Lines and Riviera.
 In 2011 she embarked on a new and exciting experience guiding students in cooperation with Palazzi-Florence association for International Education and EF students.
 Sara knows her city like the back of her hand and can't wait to show you around!

 Get ready for something special.
-We're travelling to Rome with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Rome with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 45 mins and will be live-streamed by your guide directly from Rome.
+The tour will last about 45 mins and will be live-streamed by your content creator directly from Rome.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 Reserve your spot by selecting a time to book.
 Once done, you’ll be able to see your reservations on your Trips page and we’ll send you an email confirmation with a link to join the tour.